 For example, different organizations uphold different standards for the testing of raw materials.
 Various CMOs use different procedures for validating analyses of formulations; and those may differ from the methodologies at the pharmaceutical firm.
 Even logistical parameters like security tagging and acceptable temperature ranges can vary slightly from one company to the next.
 This is why it’s crucial for CMOs and pharmaceutical developers to communicate clearly and consistently about the standards to which they’re holding their production and distribution lines.

-Quality standards need to be clearer, more standardized, and simpler to follow.
+Quality standards for sterile genetics need to be clearer, more standardized, and simpler to follow.

 While US and European regulatory bodies have gone to great lengths to word their guidelines as specifically and clearly as possible.
 Even so, the ongoing instances of miscommunication between pharmaceutical firms and their CMOs reveals that a significant amount of room for interpretation still exists.